Incubate-or-Intubate/realtime-datawarehousing/README.md

     ```
 1. Create the Terraform plan.
     ```bash
-    terraform plan
+    terraform plan --out=myplan
     ```
 1. Apply the plan and create the infrastructure.
     ```bash
-    terraform apply
+    terraform apply myplan
     ```
-    > **Note:** *To see the inventory of what is created by this command, check out the configuration file [here](https://github.com/zacharydhamilton/realtime-datawarehousing/tree/main/terraform/gcp).*
+    > **Note:** *To see what gets created by this command, check out the [`main.tf` file here](https://github.com/incubate-or-intubate/realtime-datawarehousing/tree/main/terraform/gcp).*

-The Terraform configuration will create two outputs.
-These outputs are the public endpoints of the Postgres and Mysql instances that were created.
-Keep these handy as you will need them in the connector configuration steps.
+The `terraform apply` command will print the public endpoints of the Postgres and Mysql instances that are created.
+You will need thesem to vonfigure the connector.

 </details>
 <br>

 <details>